-Find something for the camera to focus on at the same distance as the vehicle will be, set the focus, and lock it in.
-Now you just have to wait for your subject to move into the zone.
+Find something for the camera to focus on at the same distance as the vehicle, set the focus, and lock it in.
+Now you have to wait for your subject to move into the zone.

 Burst Mode is Your Friend

-The best way to look like a skillful photographer on the track is to take lots of images.
+The best way to look like a skillful photographer on the track is to take many images.
 Burst mode increases your chances that at least one of the photos will be a keeper for the portfolio.

 Setting your ISO